MBowey/Assignment_18_Blockchain_PoA/README.md

 * Open the MyCrypto app, then click `Change Network` at the bottom left:

-* Click "Add Custom Node", then add the custom network information that you set in the genesis.
+* Click `Add Custom Node`, then add the custom network information that you set in the genesis.

 * Scroll down to choose `Custom` in the "Network" column to reveal more options like `Chain ID`: